American Just Added 15 New Routes for 2026. Some Make Zero Sense.

 The Bottom Line

 American’s 15-route 2026 expansion demonstrates continued confidence in domestic aviation.
-Lincoln’s addition marks the 240th U.S. destination – a network breadth that few carriers can match.
+Lincoln’s addition marks the 240th U.S. destination – network breadth that few carriers can match.

 Jason Michael